Can't Believe

-"Can't Believe" is a duet by American recording artists Faith Evans and Carl Thomas.
-It was written and produced by Sean Combs and Mario Winans for Evans' third studio album Faithfully (2001) and is built around a sample of "Phone Tap" as performed by The Firm and penned by Nas, Anthony Cruz, Chris Taylor, Jermaine Baxter, and Dr. Dre.
+"Can't Believe" is a song by American recording artist Faith Evans with featured vocals from fellow American R&B singer Carl Thomas.
+It was written and produced by P. Diddy and Mario Winans for Evans' third studio album, Faithfully (2001), and is built around a sample of "Phone Tap" as performed by the Firm and penned by Nas, Anthony Cruz, Chris Taylor, Jermaine Baxter, and Dr. Dre.

-The track appeared on Combs' Bad Boy compilation and third studio album The Saga Continues...
-(2001) and was later released as the first single from Evans' album.
-Upon release, it reached number 54 on the US Billboard Hot 100 and number 14 on the US Billboard Hot R&B/Hip-Hop Songs chart.
+"Can't Believe" also appeared on P. Diddy's third studio album, The Saga Continues...
+(2001), and was released as the first single from Evans' album in April 2001.
+Upon its release, it reached number 54 on the US Billboard Hot 100 and number 14 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 An accompanying music video was filmed by director Chris Robinson in 2001.